john-itcsolutions/cheirrs/README.md

 `juju switch betrieb`

-`juju offer postgresql:db`
+`juju offer pg-a:db`

 then, if you `juju status` in the werk model you will see, at the foot of the output, a reference to the Offer.

 An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):

-`juju grant admin consume uk8s:admin/werk.postgresql`
+`juju grant admin consume uk8s:admin/werk.pg-a`

-`juju grant ubuntu consume uk8s:ubuntu/werk.postgresql`
+`juju grant ubuntu consume uk8s:ubuntu/werk.pg-a`

 .. then the authorised user (in the kubeflow model - see above) may use:

-`juju add-relation <application>:db uk8s:admin/werk.postgresql:db`
+`juju add-relation <application>:db uk8s:admin/werk.pg-a:db`

-`juju add-relation <application>:db uk8s:ubuntu/werk.postgresql:db`
+`juju add-relation <application>:db uk8s:ubuntu/werk.pg-a:db`

 to connect "application" to the database (in werk model)from 'uk8s' controller, ie from the kubeflow model (in this case).